Same-sex marriage in the Republic of Ireland: Subsequent changes

-On 5 May 2016, the Minister for Children and Youth Affairs, James Reilly, announced that the Irish Government had approved the publication of a new adoption bill.
-The bill would amend the Adoption Act 2010 and the Children and Family Relationships Act 2015 and give legislative effect to the Thirty-first Amendment of the Constitution of Ireland (the children referendum).
+On 5 May 2016, the Minister for Children and Youth Affairs, James Reilly, announced that the government had approved the publication of a new adoption bill.
+The bill would amend the Adoption Act 2010 and the Children and Family Relationships Act 2015 and give legislative effect to the Thirty-first Amendment of the Constitution of Ireland.
 The purposes of the bill were to allow children to be adopted by their foster carers, where they have cared for the child for at least 18 months, and to allow two people regardless of marital status to adopt children, thus granting married same-sex couples the right to adopt.
-The bill also allows for the adoption of a child by civil partners and cohabiting couples and gives children a greater say in the adoption process, among many other reforms to the adoption system.
+The bill would also allow for the adoption of a child by civil partners and cohabiting couples, and give children a greater say in the adoption process, among many other reforms to the adoption system.
 The bill passed the Dáil on 30 November 2016, and received approval by the Seanad on 13 June 2017.
-The bill was signed into law by President Michael D. Higgins on 19 July 2017, becoming the Adoption (Amendment) Act 2017.
+It was signed into law by President Michael D. Higgins on 19 July 2017, becoming the Adoption (Amendment) Act 2017.
 The commencement order was signed by the Minister for Children and Youth Affairs, Katherine Zappone, on 18 October 2017 and the law went into effect the following day.

-In January 2019, the Minister for Employment Affairs and Social Protection, Regina Doherty, announced that the government had published a bill to amend the Civil Registration Act 2004 to allow lesbian couples who have had donor-assisted children to be automatically registered as their parents.
-Under the changes, parents may choose the labels "mother" and "father" or "parents", meaning that the non-biological mother would be able to legally register as a co-parent.
+In January 2019, the Minister for Employment Affairs and Social Protection, Regina Doherty, announced that the government had published a bill to amend the Civil Registration Act 2004.
+This bill would allow lesbian couples who have had donor-assisted children to be automatically registered as the child's parents.
+Under the changes, parents could choose the labels "mother", "father" or "parent", enabling the non-biological mother to be legally registered as a co-parent.
 Previously, only the biological mother could be named on the child's birth certificate.
 The legislation passed the Daíl in March 2019, and the Seanad in May 2019, and was signed into law by President Higgins on 23 May 2019.
 It came into effect that same day.